thanpolas/nodeON-error/README.md

 ### Handling Existing Errors

-When an Error gets thrown from a any other library than your app or library then simply supply the *alien* to the constructor:
+When an Error gets thrown from any other library you may simply supply the *alien* Error Object to the first argument of the constructor.
+Once this is done nodeon-error will do the following:

+* It will store the third-party Error Object intact in the `srcError` property.
+* It will copy all enumerable properties of the third-party Error Object in the new nodeon-error Object.
+* It will get the error message and propagate it to the `message` property of the new nodeon-error Object.

 ```js
 var fs = require('fs');